-The Bayside LEMC met in 2017 and identified the following hazards as having risk of causing loss of life, property, utilities, services and/or the community's ability to function within its normal capacity.
+The Bayside LEMC met in 2021 and identified the following hazards as having risk of causing loss of life, property, utilities, services and/or the community's ability to function within its normal capacity.
 These hazards have been identified as having the potential to create an emergency.
-The Name Emergency Risk Management Study should be referenced to identify the complete list of consequences and risk descriptions.
+The National Emergency Risk Assessment Guidelines should be referenced to identify the complete list of consequences and risk descriptions.

 Hazard Risk Description Likelihood Rating Consequence Rating Risk Priority Combat / Responsible Agency Agricultural Disease, Animal/Plant, Rodent or insect plague An agriculture/horticulture incident that results, or has potential to result, in the spread of a communicable disease or infestation.
-Rare Insignificant Low Department of Primary Industries Bridge Collapse Collapse of bridge owing to structural failure or impact from external/internal event of other hazards /incidents.
-Rare Minor Low FRNSW (USAR) LEOCON Structural Collapse Collapse of building owing to structural failure or impact from external/internal event of other hazards /incidents.
-Likely Major High FRNSW (USAR) LEOCON Coastal Erosion / Storm Surge When the coast fringe is eroded causing extensive damage to infrastructure, properties and/or community assets.
+Rare Insignificant Low Department of Primary Industries Structural Collapse Collapse of building or bridge owing to structural failure or impact from external/internal event of other hazards /incidents.
+Rare Major High FRNSW (USAR) LEOCON Coastal Erosion / Storm Surge When the coast fringe is eroded causing extensive damage to infrastructure, properties and/or community assets.
 Unlikely Minor Low NSW SES/Council Human Pandemic Pandemic illness that affects, or has potential to affect, large portions of the human population Unlikely Major Medium Department of Health Dam/Reservoir Failure A dam/reservoir is compromised that results in localised or widespread flooding.
 Rare Moderate Medium Dam Owners NSW SES Earthquake Earthquake of significant strength that results in localised or widespread damage.
 Rare Catastrophic Extreme LEOCON Explosion Explosion caused as a result of an incident or accident.
 Unlikely Major Medium LEOCON combat agency dependent on cause Fire (Bush or Grass) Major fires in areas of bush or grasslands.
 Rare Insignificant Low FRNSW

 Hazard Risk Description Likelihood Rating Consequence Rating Risk Priority Combat / Responsible Agency Fire (Residential High Rise, Commercial and Industrial) Serious residential fire in medium/high rise apartments, commercial or industrial premises.
 Likely Major High FRNSW Flooding Heavy rainfall causes excessive flooding in to the river catchment resulting in increased river levels causing flooding Likely Moderate High Medium?
 NSW SES Hazardous Material Release Hazardous material released as a result of an incident or accident.
 Possible Major High FRNSW Heatwave A sequence of abnormally hot conditions having the potential to affect a community adversely.
 Possible Minor Medium SEOCON Infrastructure Failure - Communications Major failure of communications system for unreasonable periods of time as a result of a natural or man-made occurrence.
 Possible Major High LEOCON Infrastructure Failure - Electricity Major failure of electricity supply for unreasonable periods of time as a result of a natural or man-made occurrence.
-Possible Major High LEOCON Infrastructure Failure - Gas Major failure of gas supply for unreasonable periods of time as a result of a natural or man- made occurrence.
+Possible Major High LEOCON Infrastructure Failure - Gas Major failure of gas supply for unreasonable periods of time as a result of a natural or manmade occurrence.
 Unlikely Minor Low LEOCON Infrastructure Failure - Water Major failure of reticulated water supply for unreasonable periods of time as a result of a natural or man-made occurrence.
 Possible Moderate High LEOCON Landslip / Rockfall / Subsidence Landslip/landslide resulting in localised or widespread damage.
-Unlikely Insignificant Low LEOCON Marine Pollution Emergency A major pollution spill that results in environmental damage and major recovery operation Unlikely Major High Sydney Ports / Maritime NSW
+Unlikely Insignificant Low LEOCON Marine Pollution Emergency A major pollution spill that results in environmental damage and major recovery operation Unlikely Major High Ports Authority NSW / Transport NSW